A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 This extraordinary lighthouse is more than 100 years old but still not as old as it looks.

-While the Ledge Lighthouse looks remote, you make a visit aboard the Project Oceanology vessel, Envirolab II, departing the UConn campus at Avery Point in Groton.
+While the Ledge Lighthouse looks remote, you make a visit aboard the Project Oceanology vessel, Enviro-Lab II.
+This sails from the UConn campus at Avery Point in Groton, or New London’s own City Pier (check departure times).

-After watching an orientation video in an air-conditioned theatre, you’ll be free to explore the interior in your own time, checking out the keepers’ room and savouring the view from the light tower at the top.
+After watching an orientation video in an air-conditioned theater, you’ll be free to explore the interior in your own time.
+My highlights were the keepers’ room and the view from the light tower at the top.

 12. New London Mural Walk

-This spans six blocks of downtown New London, endowed with works by acclaimed international artists, but also allowing you to get better acquainted with the city.
+This spans six blocks of downtown New London, endowed with works by acclaimed international artists.
+It’s also a great way to get better acquainted with the city.

-At the time of writing in 2019 there were two dozen murals across six blocks, aided by a CamelTours app that will give you a self-guided tour by scanning the QR code with your smartphone.
+When I was in town there were two dozen murals across six blocks, aided by a CamelTours app that will give you a self-guided tour by scanning the QR code with your smartphone.

-The mural walk has been devised to show off the best of New London, and there are shops, galleries and an eclectic choice of restaurants to sidetrack you as you go.
+The mural walk has been devised to show off the best of New London.
+There are shops, galleries, and an eclectic choice of restaurants to sidetrack you as you go.

 13. Whaling Wall